Grand Slam (tennis): US Open

 Arthur Ashe Stadium, USTA Billie Jean King National Tennis Center.

 The US Open is the fourth and final Grand Slam tournament of the year, played annually in late August and early September.
 It was first held in August 1881 on grass courts at the Newport Casino in Newport, Rhode Island, United States.
 The tournament changed venues in its early years, with each discipline continuing to be held separately at various venues until 1923, when the tournament settled at the West Side Tennis Club in Forest Hills, Queens, New York City.
 In 1978, it moved to the hardcourts of the USTA Billie Jean King National Tennis Center in Flushing Meadows, Queens, where it has been contested ever since.

-Organized by the United States Tennis Association (USTA), previously known as the United States National Lawn Tennis Association (USNLTA) until 1920, and as United States National Lawn Tennis Association (USLTA) until 1975, it is the only Grand Slam tournament to have been played every year since its inception.
+Organized by the United States Tennis Association (USTA), previously known as the United States National Lawn Tennis Association (USNLTA) until 1920, and as the United States Lawn Tennis Association (USLTA) until 1975, it is the only Grand Slam tournament to have been played every year since its inception.
 In 1997, Arthur Ashe Stadium, the largest tennis stadium in the world with a capacity of 23,771 spectators, was opened.
 It is named after Arthur Ashe, the winner of the 1968 tournament—the first in which professionals were allowed to compete.

 Over the years, the tournament has pioneered changes that other tournaments later adopted, including the introduction of a tiebreak system to decide the outcome of sets tied at 6–6 in 1970, being the first Grand Slam tournament to award equal prize money to the men's and women's events in 1975, the installation of floodlights in 1975 in order to allow matches to be played at night, and the introduction of instant replay reviews of line calls using the Hawk-Eye computer system in 2006.

 The ILTF officially designated it as a major tournament in 1923.
 Today, the event has draws that host 256 singles players, 128 doubles teams and 32 mixed doubles teams, with the total prize money for the 2020 tournament being US$53,400,000, and a US television viewership of 700,000.
 From 2004–2023, the tournament was preceded by the US Open Series, composed of North American hardcourt professional tournaments that lead up to and culminate with the US Open itself.
 The season was organized by the USTA as a way to focus more attention on American tennis tournaments by getting more of them on domestic television.